-Beta-alanine acts as something called an acidity buffer: The amino acid-derivative increases the amount of carnosine—a buffer that helps prevent declining pH and fatigue in your muscles, says Lonnie Lowery, Ph.D., R.D., a sports nutrition professor at the University of Mount Union in Akron, OH and co-host of the Iron Radio podcast.
-“That helps you work out about 3 to 5 percent harder or longer,” he adds.
+Beta-alanine acts as something called an acidity buffer: The amino acid-derivative increases the amount of carnosine—a buffer that helps prevent declining pH and fatigue in your muscles, says Lonnie Lowery, Ph.D., R.D., a sports nutrition professor at the University of Mount Union in Akron, OH, and co-host of the "Iron Radio" podcast.
+“That helps you work out about 3-5% harder or longer,” he adds.
 Think of a supplement with beta-alanine as a couple of extra reps and a bit more muscular endurance.
-Expect to see some performance increase after a month or so of using five or six grams a day, says Lowery.
+Expect to see some performance increase after a month or so of using 5 or 6g a day, says Lowery.
 And know that high doses can lead to a nervous system reaction that causes flushing and tingling; it’s harmless, but weird, says Lowery.

-Introduced in the early 90s, there’s a lot of misinformation about creatine—like that it’s a steroid (which it’s not).
-There’s also a lot of research on it—with about a 75 percent consensus that it works in boosting repeat explosive performance, says Lowery.
+Introduced in the early '90s, there’s a lot of misinformation about creatine—like that it’s a steroid (which it’s not).
+There’s also a lot of research on it—with about a 75% consensus that it works in boosting repeat explosive performance, says Lowery.
 So what is it?
 Creatine is a non-essential nutrient, says Lowery.
 “Your body already has it, so essentially, you top off your gas tank with it.”
 (You can also find creatine in meat and fish, but you'd need to eat a lot to get the same effect.)
-And it’s worth the top off: You can see a 20 or 25 percent increase in muscle creatine content if you supplement enough, says Lowery, who adds that similar to beta-alanine, creatine can help you work out longer and boost anaerobic performance.
+And it’s worth the top off: You can see a 20 or 25% increase in muscle creatine content if you supplement enough, says Lowery, who adds that similar to beta-alanine, creatine can help you work out longer and boost anaerobic performance.
 “Just like carb-loading helps endurance performance, creatine helps power athletes perform,” he says.

 The main effect of creatine is that it’s an immediate energy pool, says Lowery.
 Instead of the body working through various pathways to make ATP—an energy-carrying molecule—it can tap the extra creatine.

 Take a supplement with betaine in it and you’ll find that the creatine content in your muscles goes up.
-Think of it as a weaker, second string creatine, Lowery says.
+Think of it as a weaker, second-string creatine, Lowery says.
 Like creatine, betaine also hyper-hydrates the muscle, but researchers aren’t clear about the mechanism by which, or to what extent, it helps performance; there’s not as much research on it,” he says.
 That said, betaine could have other benefits.
 “It’s a methyl donor, which means, among other things, it could interact with DNA and thus may do all sorts of things, like potentially turn genes on and off,” says Lowery.
 While betaine may be a good thing when it comes to performance, methyl donors might do things scientists can’t yet pinpoint—which could make them do unforeseen things.

 Yohimbine affects the way adrenaline works in the body, says Lowery.
 It blocks a type of adrenaline receptor and that can enhance the effect of some stimulants.
-“It’s often added to stimulants, mostly for fat loss purposes,” he says.
+“It’s often added to stimulants, mostly for fat-loss purposes,” he says.
 Adrenaline (epinephrine) mobilizes stored fat, and yohimbe helps it act more selectively.
 But consider this: Playing with the way adrenaline works in your body can bring symptoms.
-If you block adrenaline’s ability to constrict peripheral blood vessels, such as in your legs, blood doesn’t always get pushed up to the head upon standing, and this can make you dizzy causing orthostatic hypotension—a temporary form of low blood pressure, Lowery cautions.
+If you block adrenaline’s ability to constrict peripheral blood vessels, such as in your legs, blood doesn’t always get pushed up to the head upon standing, and this can make you dizzy, causing orthostatic hypotension—a temporary form of low blood pressure, Lowery cautions.

 Nitric oxide causes your blood vessels to dilate.
 When we’re at rest, more than half of our capillary beds in muscle are closed, says Lowery.
 So the idea with nitric oxide as a supplement is that when you start to exercise, you need to open up those capillaries for nutrient delivery or waste removal—and the molecule does just that.
 The problem is, the supplements that may stimulate nitric oxide just give you amino acids like arginine—which supposedly becomes nitric oxide—hoping this will open up blood vessels, says Lowery.
-“Any benefits are really debatable and most research is not very impressive,” he adds.
-If you want to open up your vascular bed (muscle blood vessels) and garner benefits like increased protein synthesis, 20 to 30 grams of whey protein and a banana are probably a better bet, he adds.
+“Any benefits are really debatable, and most research is not very impressive,” he adds.
+If you want to open up your vascular bed (muscle blood vessels) and garner benefits like increased protein synthesis, 20-30g of whey protein and a banana are probably a better bet, he adds.

 Niacinamide may sound familiar—and that’s because it’s a form of the B vitamin Niacin, says Crandall.
-“It claims to enhance performance of your joints and muscles and decrease muscular fatigue, but there’s no scientific evidence that suggests it is beneficial for muscle fatigue,” she says.
-Paradoxically, niacin may actually blunt fat mobilization, making it an odd choice to put in stimulant fat burner products, Lowery adds.
+“It claims to enhance performance of your joints and muscles, and decrease muscular fatigue, but there’s no scientific evidence that suggests it is beneficial for muscle fatigue,” she says.
+Paradoxically, niacin may actually blunt fat mobilization, making it an odd choice to put in stimulant fat-burner products, Lowery adds.